Sygyzmundovych/ipychat/README.md

 Contributions are welcome!
 Please feel free to submit a pull request.

+## Versioning

+`ipychat` uses [Semantic Versioning](https://semver.org/).
+For the available versions, see the tags on the GitHub repository.

 ## License

-This project is licensed under the Apache License 2.0.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License, see the [LICENSE](https://github.com/vinayak-mehta/ipychat/blob/master/LICENSE) file for details.